sethjuarez/tutorials/index.rst

 ..
 Add callout items below this line

 .. customcalloutitem::
-   :description: In this quickstart we will cover the basics of machine learning and how to apply them with PyTorch.
-You will be introduced to the complete ML workflow using PyTorch with links to learn more at each step!
+   :description: The 60 min blitz is the most common starting point and provides a broad view on how to use PyTorch.
+It covers the basics all the way to constructing deep neural networks.
-   :header: Learn the Basics
+   :header: New to PyTorch?
-   :button_link:  beginner/quickstart/quickstart_tutorial.html
+   :button_link: beginner/deep_learning_60min_blitz.html
-   :button_text: Get started with PyTorch
+   :button_text: Start 60-min blitz

 .. customcalloutitem::
    :description: Bite-size, ready-to-deploy PyTorch code examples.